-So I’m not a huge fans of crowds.
-All that pushing and shoving, trying not to lose the people you’re with or get lost yourself.
-But I know it’s something you have to endure if you want to experience these once-in-a-lifetime events, so off to the St Patrick’s Day parade we went.
+So I’m not a huge fans of crowds, all that pushing and shoving, trying not to lose the people you’re with or get lost yourself.
+But I know it’s something you have to endure if you want to experience these once-in-a-lifetime events.
+So off to the St Patrick’s Day parade I went.

 As we walked along various points of the parade route, we realised that we had highly underestimated the amount of people who would be watching the parade.
-It was snowing and seriously cold, so we assumed that the crowds wouldn’t be very big – rookie mistake.
+It was snowing and seriously cold, so we assumed that the crowds wouldn’t be very big… rookie mistake.
 There were people everywhere!
 Crowding around the barricades, standing on building ledges, bins and even plant pots just to get a glimpse of the festivities.
-I managed to see a few marching bands and floats, but we definitely got there too late in the day to really see what was going on.
-So, off to a bar we went and in all honestly, I was quite happy having a drink in the warmth whilst watching people decked out in green pass by.
-It was more the St Patrick’s Day atmosphere I was after, rather than the parades and activities, which I most certainly got.
+I managed to see a few marching bands and floats, but we definitely didn’t arrive early enough to really see what was going on.

-All ‘things that went wrong’ aside, I still had a nice time and I’m glad that I can finally tick this off my bucket list.
-Next up for me, solo travel as a single independent woman and I can’t wait to keep you posted on how those trips go.
+Even though not everything went according to plan, I still had a great time and I’m glad I’m able to finally tick it off my bucket list.
+So what’s next up for me post breakup?
+Solo travel as a single independent woman, and I can’t wait to keep you posted on how those trips go.